(This is part of a series about PhotoDemon 7.0. For the full 7.0 article collection, visit this page.)

 In addition to new features, many tools received significant performance enhancements.
 For example…

-And those are just the improvements I wrote down!
+And those are just the improvements I tracked!
 Almost every tool in the project should be faster than it was in 6.6, despite many tools offering new features and improved quality.